Datarch/GetCleanData_CourseProject/CookBook.md

 The 'run_analysis.R' script using the below data set to create a tidy data after merging the training and test data sets.

+The final format of the data frame, having the following columns:

+* Subject
+* Activity
+* Variable
+* Value

+The 'variable' column lists only features which represents measurements on the mean and standard deviation.
+The 'Value' column lists all the average of each variable for each activity and each subject.

 ===================================================================================================
 Human Activity Recognition Using Smartphones Dataset Version 1.0